RachelFurlong-dev/milestone-project3-v1/README.md

 - I want to be able to upload my best houseplant images and information and display them on Houseplantr.
 - I want to be able to edit my houseplant records.
 - I want to delete houseplants I don’t want on my profile.

-### Nice to have:
-- I would like to be able to filter and view my uploaded houseplants collection.
+- I would like to be able to filter and view my uploaded houseplants collection

+### Potential user experience features to be added in the future:
-- I would like to be able to delete my account.
+- User to be able to delete account.
+- User to be able to change password.
+- User to be able to indicate and upvote my favourite houseplants.
+- User to be provided with an about page to find out more about Houseplantr.

 # Design: